 Rural Health Clinics (RHCs)

 The Rural Health Clinic (RHC) program is intended to increase access to primary care services for patients in rural communities.
 RHCs can be public, nonprofit, or for-profit healthcare facilities.
-To receive certification, they must be located in rural, underserved areas.
-They are required to use a team approach of physicians working with non-physician providers such as nurse practitioners (NP), physician assistants (PA), and certified nurse midwives (CNM) to provide services.
-The clinic must be staffed at least 50% of the time with an NP, PA, or CNM (requirement waived during COVID-19 public health emergency).
-RHCs are required to provide outpatient primary care services and basic laboratory services.
+To receive Centers for Medicare & Medicaid Services (CMS) certification, they must be located in a rural area that is designated as an underserved or shortage area.
+RHCs are required to use a team approach to healthcare delivery, using physicians working with non-physician providers such as nurse practitioners (NPs), physician assistants (PAs), and certified nurse midwives (CNMs) to provide services.
+The clinic must be staffed at least 50% of the time with an NP, PA, or CNM.
+RHCs are required to provide outpatient primary care services, basic laboratory services, and be able to provide “first response” services to common life-threatening injuries and acute illnesses.

-The main advantage of RHC status is enhanced reimbursement rates for providing Medicare and Medicaid services.
-The MLN Fact Sheet, Rural Health Clinic, describes how RHCs are reimbursed “an all-inclusive rate (AIR) for medically-necessary primary health services and qualified preventive health services furnished by an RHC practitioner.”
+The main advantage of RHC status for rural providers is enhanced reimbursement rates for providing Medicare and Medicaid services.
+The CMS Medicare Learning Network Fact Sheet, Information for Rural Health Clinics, describes how RHCs are reimbursed “an all-inclusive rate (AIR) for medically-necessary primary health services and qualified preventive health services furnished by an RHC practitioner.”
 For Medicaid, a 2016 CMS letter to state health officials details how Medicaid visits are reimbursed under a Prospective Payment System (PPS) or an alternative payment methodology (APM), providing a payment that is at minimum the same amount required under a PPS.
-For specific Medicare regulations governing the RHC program, see Rural Health Clinics - Rules and Guidelines compiled by the National Association of Rural Health Clinics, or visit the Centers for Medicare and Medicaid Services (CMS) Medicare Rural Health Clinics Center.
+For specific Medicare regulations governing the RHC program, see the Centers for Medicare and Medicaid Services (CMS) Medicare Rural Health Clinics Center or the National Association of Rural Health Clinics' Rural Health Clinics - Rules and Guidelines.

 Frequently Asked Questions: